App Size Optimization#

 Uploading Apps Using Android App Bundle#

-The simplest way to immediately reduce app size when publishing to Google Play is to publish the app as an Android App Bundle, a new upload format that contains all the compiled code and resources of the app, while APK generation and signing are deferred to the Google Play Store.
+The simplest way to immediately reduce app size when publishing to Google Play is to release the app as an Android App Bundle, a new upload format that contains all the compiled code and resources of the app, while APK generation and signing are deferred to the Google Play Store.

 Please note that Google Play enforces a compressed download size limit of no more than 150 MB for apps published using App Bundles, so we still recommend following the guidelines presented on this page to minimize the download size of your app as much as possible.